-Currently, the European Medicines Agency (EMA) (based in London) provides and coordinates licensing, expertise and support for medicines and medical devices throughout the EU.
-Pharmaceutical companies may choose to licence a medicine only in one EU country, but it is likely that they will opt for the centralised, or mutual recognition procedure, that allows them to sell a product throughout the EU.
+Currently, the European Medicines Agency (EMA) provides and coordinates licensing, expertise and support for medicines and medical devices throughout the EU.
+Pharmaceutical companies may choose to licence a medicine only in one EU country, or to use the centralised, or mutual recognition procedure, that allows them to sell a product throughout the EU.

-The Medicines and Healthcare Product Regulatory Agency (MHRA) is the body responsible for licensing and regulating medicines and medical devices in the UK.
-It currently works with the EMA both as part of a regulatory network, and as a rapporteur doing a significant amount of work on behalf of the European Agency.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is the body responsible for licensing and regulating medicines and medical devices in the UK.
+It currently works with the EMA as part of a regulatory network and undertakes a significant amount of assessments and other work on behalf of the European agency.

 Commons Briefing papers CBP-8148